rouroulike/clash/configuration.md

   # '.dev': 127.0.0.1
   # 'alpha.clash.dev': '::1'

+profile:
+  # Store the `select` results in $HOME/.cache
+  # set false If you don't want this behavior
+  # when two different configurations have groups with the same name, the selected values are shared
+  store-selected: false

 # DNS server settings
 # This section is optional.
 When not present, the DNS server will be disabled.
 dns: